Photosynq/PhotosynQ-Documentation/docs/instruments/firmware-updates.md

 After the update is finished the Instrument will restart.
 Check if the version number of the firmware has increased.

+### Step 6

+Most updates require to restore the Latest Backup after the Firmware Update has been successfully finished.
+Just click on "Continue" and the latest Backup is automatically selected and installed.
+When the protocol for restoring the Backup is ready, simply select **Save to Instrument** and confirm the popup dialog.

 ***

 ## Manual Firmware Update